Why Do Cats Pant?

 Cats Pant When They Overheat

-Overheating is something that most animals have to deal with and have adapted unique methods to manage.
+Overheating is something that most animals have to deal with and each have adapted unique methods to manage.

 Horses, for example, are very much like humans.
 They have sweat glands around their body and will actually sweat when they are hot just like their human companions.
 Elephants and jackrabbits also have a unique way of dealing with the heat.
 Heat radiates out of the ears of elephants and jackrabbits, so both hold their ears away from their bodies when they are hot to allow that heat to escape.